-- 2. Slow Roll-off interpolation filter is only available in Control Port mode. - 3.
-Response is clock dependent and will scale with Fs. - 4.
-For Single-Speed Mode, the Measurement Bandwidth is from stopband to 3 Fs.
-For Double-Speed Mode, the Measurement Bandwidth is from stopband to 3 Fs.
-For Quad-Speed Mode, the Measurement Bandwidth is from stopband to 1.34 Fs. - 5.
-De-emphasis is available only in Single-Speed Mode; Only 44.1 kHz De-emphasis is available in Stand-Alone Mode. - 6.
-Amplitude vs. Frequency plots of this data are available in the "Digital Filter Response Plots" on page 31.
+Notes: 2.
+Slow Roll-off interpolation filter is only available in Control Port mode.

+- 3. Response is clock dependent and will scale with Fs. - 4.
+For Single Speed Mode, the Measurement Bandwidth is from stopband to 3 Fs.
+For Double Speed Mode, the Measurement Bandwidth is from stopband to 3 Fs.
+For Quad Speed Mode, the Measurement Bandwidth is from stopband to 1.34 Fs. - 5.
+De-emphasis is available only in Single Speed Mode; Only 44.1 kHz De-emphasis is available in Stand-Alone Mode. - 6.
+Amplitude vs. Frequency plots of this data are available in "Appendix" on page 37.